 - By starting a GD, you will get maximum uninterrupted time to present your views and skills to the examiner as other participants are still busy in understanding the topic.

 - Try to make an impression through your content and communication skills while beginning a GD.

 - While initiating a Group Discussion, you should not stammer or quote wrong facts.

 - You should start a GD only if you have properly understood the topic and have some knowledge about it.

-- Try to give right direction to a GD by giving logical points.
+- Try to give the right direction to a GD by giving logical points.

-- If you are beginning a GD, try to cover all the relevant points and present them clearly.
+- If you are starting a GD, you must cover all the relevant points and present them clearly.

 - Start a GD by giving a quote, definition, question, facts, figures and statistics, shocking statement, short story or general statement.